-If you desire an air purifier, it may be purchased separately with approval and consultation from EHS or Facilities.
+If you desire a portable air purifier, it may be purchased separately through your business office.
 There are many types of air purifiers; EHS and/or Facilities can advise on the appropriate style and size.
-(Yale University’s Purchase of Restricted Items Policy requires approval from EHS or Facilities for the purchase of an air purifier.)

-See Yale’s Mask Requirements and Guidance for masking and distancing requirements for instructors.
+See Yale’s Mask Requirements and Guidance for masking requirements for students and instructors.

 Yale Facilities Operations and EHS have evaluated, enhanced, and verified the ventilation systems in all classrooms.
 If you have questions about a space, contact your Facilities Superintendent or EHS Safety Advisor for an evaluation.

 No gathering may exceed a venue’s occupancy limit (as designated by posted capacity or fire code limit).